northeastern-rc/rc-public-documentation/docs/source/faqs-new.md

 # Frequently Asked Questions (FAQs)
 Below are some common questions and answers regarding our HPC cluster and its operation.

-::::{dropdown} My OOD job shutsdown/completes quickly before/during/after starting?
-OR When I try and launch an OOD job, I get: "Disk quota exceeded" error.
+::::{dropdown} - My OOD job shutsdown/completes quickly before/during/after starting?
+OR <br> - When I try and launch an OOD job, I get: "Disk quota exceeded" error.
+OR <br> - My OOD Desktop job starts and quickly moves to `Completed` without starting..

 There are two main things to check:
 1. Check that the memory available in `/home/$USER` is less than the quota limit.